Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	12. Bureaucratic waste analysis:  This technology implicitly pits different teams of bureaucrats against each other.
 Due to the pacifism of bureaucrats, it's unlikely that anyone will die of that, and the resulting bureaucratic wastage is mostly literal.
 This might be fun for most of the policy's lifespan, but the inevitability of wasted effort and the rise of unnecessary arbitrary polarization might also be fairly rated to have dystopic potential in extremis, as will the implicit division of society under unusual and shifting rulesets.
 	13. Liberation rating:  4/5, +1 with Seat of Justice
 	14. Protection rating:  4/5
+	15. Siphon quality:  5/5
-	15. Technological smoothness:  3/5
+	16. Technological smoothness:  3/5
-	16. Technological extremophilia:  5/5
+	17. Technological extremophilia:  5/5
-	17. Stress/Boredom rating:  4/5 (Stressful)
+	18. Stress/Boredom rating:  4/5 (Stressful)
-	18. Me-points: 0/3
+	19. Me-points: 0/3
-	19. Kind of person most protected:  Sociologists
+	20. Kind of person most protected:  Sociologists
-	20. Special categories:  Diversifying, Detached, Hedonological, Furry
+	21. Special categories:  Diversifying, Detached, Hedonological, Furry
-	21. Conversion potential:  Unknown
+	22. Conversion potential:  Unknown
 4. Frictionless Highways
 	1. Mechanism proposal:  This isn't a technology at all.
 This is a person who exists at many levels of technology.
 Their great interest in attaining high velocities makes them fun, while their calm control of fast-moving systems makes them competent in many roles.
 Furthermore, access to consumer goods is strongly motivating to them, especially goods related to their interests, which promotes and rewards industrialization.
 	2. Mechanism proposal:  This is also a technology in a social technology sense, being a possible governing practice: specifically the practice of reaching out to and including this kind of person in society.